 Did you know that workers in your community can receive up to $6,269 by claiming EITC, Earned Income Tax Credit, on their 2016 tax returns?
 Think of the financial boost EITC provides to your local community and the impact that influx of cash brings to your local economy.*

 Four out of five working people who qualify for EITC file and claim it.
 But, many miss this opportunity to boost their income.
 Each year there is about one-third turnover of taxpayers who qualify for EITC.
 Workers move in and out of EITC eligibility based on their filing status, number of qualifying children and their financial situation.
 This requires continuous promotion of this beneficial credit.

 How Can You Help Get the Word Out?

-By working together and reaching out to eligible citizens in your community, we can ensure more money is available to members of your community and bring EITC dollars into your local economy.
-Help inform your residents who have earned income about EITC through both widespread and targeted communications so eligible members of your community get the benefit they earned.
+By working together and reaching out to eligible citizens in your community, we can ensure more money is available to members of your community by bringing EITC dollars into your local economy.
+Help inform your residents who have earned income about EITC through both widespread and targeted communications.
+And, help the eligible members of your community get the benefit they earned.

 - Share video, audio, and print PSAs or public service announcements, YouTube clips; online video and audio clips through community cable TV programs and bulletin boards.
 Find available products here.

 - Add a banner ad or badge to your Facebook or website.